 During her time at Berkeley Law, Louise published analysis of California groundwater regulations in the California Law Review.
 She also worked as an intern at the Bay Area Rapid Transit District, a legal clerk at the California Governor’s Office of Planning and Research, and as an extern with the Administrative Law Judge Division of the California Public Utilities Commission.

 Professional and Community Involvement

-Member, Environmental Committee of the Chicago Bar Association
+Member, American Bar Association

 Member, Women's Bar Association of Illinois

 Member, Society for City and Regional Planning History